medialab/minet/docs/cli.md

 the given Twitter users, using the API.

 Positional Arguments:
-  value_or_column_name          Single Twitter account screen name or id to
+  user_or_user_column           Single Twitter account screen name or id to
                                 process or name of the CSV column containing Twitter account screen names or ids when using -i/--input.